Diptokhan104/Bangla-Sign-Language/README.md

 # Bangla-Sign-Language

+# prerequisite

+- Python

+# About this Project

-This is collection of Bangla Hand sign language
+- This is collection of Bangla Hand sign language